DanuserLab/nanes_2024_dev-cell_krt-signaling/README.md

 ### Data Setup

-Scripts in this repository use the `MovieData` class to organize image data, metadeta, and analysis results.
+Scripts in this repository use the `MovieData` class to organize image data, metadata, and analysis results.
 A `MovieData` object needs to be created for each image prior to running these pipelines.
 This can be done using the package GUIs or by modifying the `makeMDs.m` script from this repository.

 ### Migration Analysis